 Alternatively, business travellers and expats looking for luxury can find several serviced apartments in Rotterdam.
 These are fully furnished and equipped with attractive amenities and WiFi.

-Expats looking to furnish their new homes can buy brand new or second-hand furniture, sourcing it locally or abroad, or they can opt to rent furniture for a given period.
+Expats looking to furnish their new homes can buy brand-new or second-hand furniture, sourcing it locally or abroad, or they can opt to rent furniture.

 Finding accommodation in Rotterdam

 In general, the Netherlands is not an easy place for foreigners to find long-term accommodation.
 This is because the majority of the country's housing is social housing, which is in high demand with years-long waiting lists.
 In addition, tenants must fall below a certain income bracket to qualify.

 Since many expats don't meet these requirements, they are limited to private-sector housing.
 Again, competition is stiff, since only a small percentage of rental houses are privatised, which means costs are also high.

 Expats can search for accommodation using online property portals, such as IamExpat and Pararius, and social media groups.
 If house hunters don't speak Dutch, the language barrier might be a problem.
 In this case, it's usually best to hire a real-estate agent (makelaar).
 Some new arrivals employed in Rotterdam also enlist the services of a relocation company, which can make the house hunt a far less stressful process.

 Word of mouth is another useful way to find a room or place to stay in Rotterdam, and expats with local contacts, friends and colleagues are advised to reach out to them or use social media platforms to start networking.

 Tenancy contracts can seem complicated, but expats hoping to rent in Rotterdam will need to do their research and be aware of all the terms and conditions before making a firm agreement.

 Most prospective tenants will need to provide their citizen service number, known as the BSN (burgerservicenummer).
 Expats may also be asked to provide an employment contract or bank statement.